On subdirect products of type $FP_n$ of limit groups over Droms RAAGs: On the -Betti numbers and volume gradients of limit groups over Droms RAAGs and their subdirect products

-where $\delta_{j,r}$ is the Kronecker symbol.
+where $\delta_{j,{ r_0}}$ is the Kronecker symbol.

-A limit group over Droms RAAGs does not contain a direct product of two or more non-abelian free groups, since limit groups over Droms RAAGs are coherent (see \cite[Corollary 7.8]{Montse}) and the direct product of two non-abelian free groups is not coherent (there are coabelian finitely generated subgroups that are not finitely presented).
-In addition, every limit group over Droms RAAGs that has trivial center contains a non-abelian free group (see, for instance, \cite[Property 2.10]{Jone}), so $r= \rho$ unless one or more $H_i$ has non-trivial center.
-If some $H_i$ has non-trivial center, $\chi(H_i)= 0$ and so $\chi(H) = 0$ and $ \chi(G)=0$.
+A limit group over a Droms RAAG does not contain a direct product of two or more non-abelian free groups, since limit groups over Droms RAAGs are coherent (see \cite[Corollary 7.8]{Montse}) and the direct product of two non-abelian free groups is not coherent.
+In addition, every limit group over a Droms RAAG that has trivial center contains a non-abelian free group (see, for instance, \cite[Property 2.10]{Jone}), so ${ r_0}= \rho$ unless one or more $H_i$ has non-trivial center.
+If some $H_i$ has non-trivial center, $\chi(H_i)= 0$ and so $\chi(H) = 0$ and $ \chi(G)=0$. \end{proof}

-{\bf Proof of Theorem F} In Theorem \ref{residual2} M. Bridson and D. Kochloukova proved a low dimensional homotopical version of Theorem E for limit groups over free groups.
+\begin{proof}[Proof of Theorem \ref{Theorem F}] In Theorem \ref{residual2} M. Bridson and D. Kochloukova proved a low dimensional homotopical version of Theorem \ref{Theorem E} for limit groups over free groups.
 The proof of Theorem \ref{residual2} relies on some general results about residually finite groups, see \cite[Lemma 8.1, Lemma 8.2]{Desi2}, and some specific results for limit groups over free groups.
-The properties of limit groups over free groups that are used in the proof of Theorem \ref{residual2} still hold for the class of limit groups over Droms RAAGs and correspond to Theorem B and Theorem \ref{Theorem 10.1}, so the same proof can be used in order to show Theorem F.
+The properties of limit groups over free groups that are used in the proof of Theorem \ref{residual2} still hold for the class of limit groups over Droms RAAGs and correspond to Theorem \ref{FPs} and Theorem \ref{Theorem 10.1}, so the same proof can be used in order to show Theorem \ref{Theorem F}. \end{proof}